How to Style a Weeknight Pasta for Instagram

 Add a Simple Background

 A plain wooden board, a marble slab, or even a clean kitchen towel works well.
 The key is to keep the background uncluttered so the pasta stays the star.
 I love using a light linen napkin; it adds a soft texture and a hint of color without being busy.
+For more ideas on choosing props and lighting, see our guide on simple props & lighting hacks.

 Choose Your Tools